-We are initially supporting Google and Apple iCloud calendars only.
+We support Google, Apple iCloud, and Microsoft Outlook calendars.
 For other calendar types, you can continue to use Availability events as described above.

 Once logged in, you will be presented with the set of calendars associated with this account.
 Calendars which you have already connected will not be selectable.
 (To remove access, simple click the icon on the main page.)

 The connection with Google provides read-only access, and we're able to see times only.
 We do not need, and do not receive any specific information about the events on Google Calendar.